Cosign today. Help a student get approved.

 - The loan could affect your ability to qualify for other forms of credit: If you intend to apply for other types of credit, such a home mortgage or car loan, cosigning a student loan could increase your debt-to-income (DTI).
 With a higher DTI, you may not qualify for other lines of credit.

 - Not all lenders offer cosigner releases: While some private student loan lenders offer cosigner releases, not all do.
 You may have to remain as a cosigner for the length of the repayment term, or until the loan is paid off.
+Alternatively, your student could refinance their student loan after graduation when they have proved their creditworthiness. and if approved after underwriting their application the cosigner will be released from the refinanced loan.

 While you may want to help your child with their college expenses, you have to consider the financial risks you’d take on before cosigning a student loan application.
 Have an open and honest conversation with your child about the benefits and risks, and how much responsibility loans are before submitting a loan application.